kaist-amsg/LocalRetro/README.md

 pip install dgllife
 ```

-## Publication
+## Update
-Shuan Chen and Yousung Jung.
-Deep Retrosynthetic Reaction Prediction using Local Reactivity and Global Attention, [JACS Au 2021](https://pubs.acs.org/doi/10.1021/jacsau.1c00246).

-## Code reuploading announcement (2022.02.09)
+### 2023.07.10 update
+To address the issue raised from the coommnuty, the function `get_atom_pair` in `model_utils.py` is updated.
+Also, we change the activation function from ReLU to GeLU and recalculate the accuracy using both stereo-aware and stereo-unaware metrics, showing at the bottom of README.md.

+### 2022.02.09 update
 We cleaned the code and made the template more simplied, which yields 658 local reaction templates for USPTO_50K dataset and 20,221 local reaction templates for USPTO_MIT dataset.
 Therefore we tested the top-k accuracy again and the results are updated at the bottom of README.md.
 The training takes around 100 minutes on NVIDIA GeForce RTX 3090

-## Code cleaning announcement (2021.09.16)
+### 2021.09.16 update
 Currently, we are cleaning up the codes, and the codes will be uploaded back afterwards.

+## Publication
+Shuan Chen and Yousung Jung.
+Deep Retrosynthetic Reaction Prediction using Local Reactivity and Global Attention, [JACS Au 2021](https://pubs.acs.org/doi/10.1021/jacsau.1c00246).

 ## Usage
 ### [1] Download the raw data of USPTO-50K or USPTO-MIT dataset